okansungur/drafts/read5.md

 1) first-level cache (first-level cache) —caches data from a single transaction;
 2) second-level cache (second-level cache) —caches data for more than one transaction.
 The JPA provider can, but is not required to implement work with the second-level cache.
 This kind of cache can save access time and improve performance, but the downside is the ability to get outdated data.

+First level cache is session scoped and each entity is loaded once in a persistance context.
+It is terminated when the session is closed.
+Second level  is SessionFactory scoped and shared by all sessions created with the same session factory. if exist get from level 1 else from level 2 else from db.
+Avoid too many inserts and updates.
+Cache concureny strategies are ReadOnly-NonstrictReadWrite-ReadWrite-Transactional
+	For chaching Ehcache-2 >5.3  or Jcache, Hazelcast are used

 ### How can you change the fetch strategy settings of any Entity attributes for individual queries (query) or search methods (find), then if Enity has an attribute with fetchType = LAZY, but for a specific query you need to make it EAGER or vice versa?
 For this, the EntityGraph API exists, it is used like this: using the NamedEntityGraph annotation for an Entity, it creates named EntityGraph objects that contain a list of attributes that need to change fetchType to EAGER, and then this name is specified in hits queries or the find method.
 As a result, the fetchType attribute of the Entity changes, but only for this request.
 There are two standard properties for specifying EntityGraph in hit:
 1) javax.persistence.fetchgraph – all attributes listed in EntityGraph change fetchType to EAGER, all others to LAZY